krzemienski/awesome-from-stars/README.md

 * [benjaminmayo/merchantkit](https://github.com/benjaminmayo/merchantkit): A modern In-App Purchases management framework for iOS.
 * [shinyfrog/mercury-parser](https://github.com/shinyfrog/mercury-parser): 📜 Extracting content from the chaos of the web.
 * [abdullahselek/Merhaba](https://github.com/abdullahselek/Merhaba): Bonjour networking for discovery and connection between iOS, macOS and tvOS devices.
-* [rynfar/meridian](https://github.com/rynfar/meridian): Use your Claude Max subscription with OpenCode, Pi, Droid, Aider, Crush, Cline, Jcode.
-Proxy that bridges Anthropic's official SDK to enable Claude Max in third-party tools.
+* [rynfar/meridian](https://github.com/rynfar/meridian): Use Claude and Antigravity with Pi, OpenCode and other coding clients.
+Local API bridge, usage dashboard and Mac app.
+Antigravity preview available in 1.74.0.
 * [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid): Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 * [mermaid-js/mermaid-cli](https://github.com/mermaid-js/mermaid-cli): Command line tool for the Mermaid library
 * [mermaid-js/mermaid-live-editor](https://github.com/mermaid-js/mermaid-live-editor): Edit, preview and share mermaid charts/diagrams.
 New implementation of the live editor.